webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/Blade-of-the-Roses.md

 ---
 aliases:
-- "Blade of the Roses"
+  - Blade of the Roses
 tags:
   - Compendium/CSRD/en/Artifacts/Blade-of-the-Roses
   - Artifact
   - Artifact/Modern-Fantasy
+title: Blade of the Roses
+collection: Artifacts
+kind: Compendium
 ---
 ## Blade of the Roses
 #### Level
 >1d6 + 2